hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 ## What changed after validation

-A cross-check found that some daily unique payer counts exceeded the sum of product-level buyers.
-The original tests did not check that relationship.
-Correcting PU changed payer-derived conclusions and removed the JP-only warning.
-Revenue, DAU and checkpoint source data stayed unchanged.
-Cross-table checks and SQL/pandas comparisons now cover the corrected metrics.
+During validation, I found that some daily unique payer counts were higher than the combined number of product-level buyers, which should not have been possible.
+The original tests did not catch this because that relationship was not included in the checks.

+After correcting the PU logic, several payer-based conclusions changed, including the previous JP-only warning.
+Revenue, DAU, and the original retention source data did not change.
+I also added cross-table checks and SQL/pandas comparisons to catch the same type of issue in future runs.
 [Detailed before/after](docs/validation_changes.md).

 ## Reproduce